unraid/docs/docs/unraid-os/manual/docker-management.md

 - A system up and running with Unraid 6 and you are connected via a web browser to the Unraid webGui
-- A share created called "appdata" that will be used to store application metadata (also often referred to as an applications _working set_).
+- A share created called "appdata" that will be used to store application metadata (also often referred to as an application's _working set_).
 Strictly speaking you could use any name for the share to store application metadata but it is wise to stick to the recommended name as it simplifies any support questions/issues if